2026 Solar Eclipse Cruise:

 Map Marker-altFont Awesome Free 5.0.6 by @fontawesome - http://fontawesome.com License - http://fontawesome.com/license (Icons: CC BY 4.0, Fonts: SIL OFL 1.1, Code: MIT License)

-After breakfast, make your way on foot to Stadtpark to see the golden statue memorializing Johann Strauss II.
-Continue to nearby St. Stephen’s Cathedral, Vienna’s spiritual center, where Haydn sang as a choir boy and Mozart’s funeral was held.
-This afternoon, visit the Musikhaus Doblinger, which began as a music library in the era of First Viennese School, where a special guided tour will discuss the history of this music shop and the provide the opportunity to view their vast selection of music sheets and books.
-Enter the Theater, where Strauss first performed several of his operettas.
+After breakfast, make your way on foot to nearby St. Stephen’s Cathedral, Vienna’s spiritual center, where Haydn sang as a choir boy and Mozart’s funeral was held.
+Then see magnificent artifacts at the Treasury of the Teutonic Order and learn about its connection to Mozart.
+This afternoon, visit the Musikhaus Doblinger, which began as a music library in the era of Schubert and Beethoven, a special guided tour will discuss the history of this music shop and the opportunity to view their vast selection of music sheets and books.
+Enjoy an after-hours private guided tour of the Mozarthaus.
+Here, Mozart spent some of his most successful years and composed “The Marriage of Figaro” and performed chamber music with Haydn.
 Listen to a short private concert before continuing to dinner nearby.

 Included Meals: Breakfast, Dinner